 - Tattoos which are offensive, garish, prominent or numerous are not acceptable.
 Please supply photos and measurements of any tattoos along with your application, as per application guidance.

-- You must hold a full manual driving licence prior to commencing with Gwent Police.
+- You must hold a full manual driving licence prior to commencing employment with Gwent Police.

-- Meet the UK Government Eyesight Standards, found here.
+- Meet the UK Government eyesight standards, which can be found here.